Gerry Adams Sr.

-Gerard Adams Sr. (1926 – 17 November 2003) was a Belfast Irish Republican Army (IRA) volunteer who took part in its Northern Campaign in the 1940s.
+Gerard Adams Sr. (1926 – 17 November 2003) was an Irish Republican Army (IRA) volunteer who took part in its Northern campaign in the 1940s.
 He has also been described as "important in the emergence of the Provisional IRA in 1970".

 Adams was captured after being shot and wounded during an IRA operation in 1942 after he shot an RUC police officer in the foot.
 He was sentenced to eight years in prison and served five.
+While in jail Adams took part in a "strip strike" from June to September 1943.
+This type of prisoner strike became known as the Blanket protest of the 1970s–80s.
 He was interned in 1971 along with his son, Gerry Adams.